Scuba Gear

 bladders doing the same thing.

-The final touch to the twin cylinder setup was to use the new Miflex Xtreme low pressure, flexible,
+The final touch to the twin cylinder setup was to use

 lightness, flexibility, plus extra strength and durability

-of the Miflex hoses.
+of the Miflex Xtreme hoses.

-All of the above OMS equipment and Miflex Xtreme hoses were purchased from The Scuba Doctor , in Rye Victoria.
+All of the above OMS equipment and Miflex Xtreme hoses were purchased from The Scuba Doctor, in Rye Victoria.

 Stage/Pony/Decompression